pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/_index.md

 ---
-title_tag: "Overview of Pulumi Cloud"
+title_tag: Pulumi Cloud overview
-title: "Pulumi Cloud"
 meta_desc: Pulumi Cloud is a secure cloud service for individuals and teams using Pulumi's open-source SDK.
+title: Pulumi Cloud
+h1: Pulumi Cloud overview
 no_on_this_page: true
 menu:
   pulumicloud: